Level/abstract-level/UPGRADING.md

 ## Upcoming

-**This release removes the need for `levelup` and `encoding-down`.
+**This release removes the need for `levelup`, `encoding-down`, `deferred-leveldown` and `level-packager`.
 This means that an `abstract-leveldown` compliant db is a complete solution that doesn't need to be wrapped.
 It has the same API as `level(up)` including encodings, promises and events.
 In addition, implementations can use typed arrays (Uint8Array) instead of Buffer if they want to.
 Consumers of an implementation can use both.**

 Support of Node.js 10 has been dropped.

 For most folks an upgraded `abstract-leveldown` db can be a drop-in replacement for a `level(up)` db.
-Let's start this upgrade guide there: all methods have been enhanced and tuned to reach API parity with `levelup`.
+Let's start this upgrade guide there: all methods have been enhanced and tuned to reach API parity with `levelup` and `level`.

 ### 1. API parity with `levelup`